 For example, a couple of years ago I got a beautiful length of zebrawood that supplied the goods for several small projects.
 See the drawer faces on the box in the photo at the top of this article.
 I carved the drawer pulls out of rosewood that I picked up on the same shopping trip.

-If you are not lucky enough to live close to a store that stocks exotic wood for your projects (i.e. not Home Depot) I suggest you try ordering from Rockler Woodworking and Hardware.
+If you are not lucky enough to live close to a store that stocks exotic wood for your projects (i.e. not Home Depot) I suggest you try ordering from a woodworking store like Rockler Woodworking and Hardware.
 The bottom line?
-Consider what you really need and pick through the stacks!
+Armed with a cut sheet and a knowledge of lumber grades can save you money and result in superior woodworking projects!